RicoJia/ricojia.github.io/_posts/2022/2022-02-13-deep-learning-object-localization-part2.markdown

 ### Anchor Boxes

-An anchor box is a pre-defined bounding box that "anchors" to a cell.
+In YOLO V2, V3, and V4, Aa anchor box is a pre-defined bounding box that "anchors" to a cell.
 It has a pre-defined aspect ratio and a size.
 For example, if we define a 3x3 grid over an image, at each grid cell, we can define 3 anchor boxes: 1:1 small square, 2:1 tall rectangle, and 1:2 wide rectangle.

+During training, the goal is to leared the best `[b_w, b_h]` where `b_w, b_h` are percentages relative to the **pre-defined anchor box sizes**

 During inferencing, if a grid cell has an object in it, the model will output `[confidence, location offset, aspect ratio offset]` to closely fit the object.

 <div style="text-align: center;">
 <p align="center">